Online Bridging Courses

 Students may find access to some UQ software and systems restricted from their country.
 We recommend students use a VPN service if this occurs.

-All students may use the UQ VPN service through Cisco AnyConnect VPN: https://my.uq.edu.au/information-and-services/information-technology/working-remotely/vpn-virtual-private-network
+All students may use the UQ VPN service through Cisco AnyConnect VPN.
+View VPN instructions.

 Get in touch